 When resources that meet the inclusionary criteria are identified, they must be recorded with sufficient detail to inform future steps in the campus climate assessment.
-A table or spreadsheet can be useful for capturing data.
+A table or spreadsheet can help capture data.
 A template for recording results from the resource audit is available for download as a supplement to this chapter.
-However they record results, researchers should include information that identifies the offices, departments, or contacts associated with each resource.
+However they record results, researchers should include information identifying the offices, departments, or contacts associated with each resource.
 This can help in identifying stakeholders for the next phase of the audit.